Graduating Students

 If you haven’t already:

-• Verify your address for diploma delivery.
-Look above at the March 2023 section for more details.
+• Verify your name and address for diploma delivery.
+Look above at the March 2025 section for more details.

 • Update your information in the Alumni Directory for exclusive invitations, alumni benefits, and opportunities that you are now eligible for as a member of the Columbia Alumni Association.